jklinges14/ML-and-Python-Data-Science-/README.md

 matplotlib
 You can install Python 3 and all of these packages in a few clicks with the Anaconda Python distribution.
 Anaconda is popular in Data Science and Machine Learning communities.

 Learn how to use IPython Notebook (5-10 minutes).
-(You can learn by screencast instead.)

 scikit-learn is the go-to library for machine learning in Python.
 It's used widely.
-Machine learning is hard.
-You'll be glad your tools are easy to work with.

 I encourage you to look at the scikit-learn homepage and spend about 5 minutes looking over the names of the strategies (Classification, Regression, etc.), and their applications.
 Don't click through yet!
 Just get a glimpse of the vocabulary.